ropensci/roweb3/content/blog/2023-05-19-ropensci-news-digest-may-2023/index.md

 Note that R-universe already had a few features related to datasets beside listing them on a package page: datasets are indexed for [search](/blog/2023/02/27/runiverse-discovering/#level-1-searching-the-entire-r-ecosystem), and the [standard API output for a package](https://ropensci.r-universe.dev/webchem/json) includes some info about datasets.

+### HTTP testing in R book

+Maëlle Salmon was [interviewed about her and Scott Chamberlain's HTTP testing in R book](https://www.r-consortium.org/blog/2023/05/15/better-understanding-your-tools-choices-online-book-http-testing-r) on the R Consortium blog.

 ### Coworking

 Join us for social coworking & office hours monthly on first Tuesdays!